zeezephyr/urbanism-guide/content/en/austin/housing/affordable_housing.md

 title: "Affordable Housing"
 icon: "icon twa-star-struck"
 description: >
-    Learn how Austin is dramatically increasing affordable housing for all of its citizens.
+    Learn how Austin is doing to make housing more affordable and what more can be done.
 ---

 Affordable housing is a term that has many meanings depending on who you're talking to and what you're talking about.